^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications for consultations of other specialists
+Indications for consultations with other specialists

-Physical diagnostics of aortic stenosis
+Physical diagnosis of aortic stenosis

-• systolic ejection noise;
+• systolic ejection murmur;

 • diffuse apical impulse;